Quantum-Many-Body/ClassicalSpinMonteCarlo.jl/docs/src/examples/HoneycombAntiferromagnet.md

 ```
 # Honeycomb Antiferromagnet

-Spin dynamics of Heisenberg model in honeycomb lattice.
+Spin dynamics of XXZ model in honeycomb lattice.

 ```@example
 using ClassicalSpinMonteCarlo